-Nearly everyone — who visits from search engines and social media — exits your business blog in less than 20 seconds.
-No one reads your articles, much less share them.
+Nearly everyone — coming from search engine and social media — exits your blog within 20 seconds.
+No one reads the articles you write, much less share them.

-If you’d rather read articles from your competitor, can you blame your visitors for refusing to read yours?
-Also, why are you wasting time and resources putting out useless fluff?
+If you’d rather read content from your competitor, you have your answer.
+Don’t waste time and resources putting out useless fluff.

 1. Deal with your target audience’s pain points

 First, identify your target customer’s pain points.
 And, create content to alleviate those pain points.

 Example of a sports injury clinic identifying one of its client’s pain points